Maldivian language: Word origins

 Maldivian has also borrowed words from Urdu, Hindi and more recently, English (in particular many scientific and technological terms).

 English words are also commonly used in the spoken language, for example "phone", "note", "radio", and soatu ("shorts").

 Some common phrases

+There is a small amount of Portuguese and English loanwords too, owing to colonialism and limited Western exposure.
+Ibrahim Ufaamanu was the first person to publish a Portuguese-Dhivehi-English dictionary in 1977.

 Sample

 The following is a sample text in Maldivian, Article 1 of the Universal Declaration of Human Rights (by the United Nations):